blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Point out we hate Islam (the idea), not Muslims (the humans)
 	- Point out that when we talk about Mohammed's marriage with Aisha, we do not want to shame him, we just want to point out it was a medieval practice, not ideal for today's world.
 There is no element of shame, but rather, it is a practice that has bad consequences.

+- Likelihood of children hitting puberty early is less due to lack of nutrition

+- Just think of it, if someone else went through such levels of gymnastics to point at the truth, what would you think of them?
+There could be truth in case of one event, but several such instances?
+And that, while the effects of it continue to happen from other people who claim to be on the same cause?